 | Left to right: C-130J-30 Hercules C.4 (ZH871) of QinetiQ - Heavy Aircraft Test Squadron (HATS) in 2007.

 |Tornado F.3 (ZE961 'HB') in the colours of the now disbanded 111(F) Squadron it had been with the Fast Jet Test Squadron (FJTS) for at least four years when seen on approach to Boscombe Down in December 2011.
 Tornado F.3 (ZE961 'HB') also seen over the North Sea (AARA 6) in April 2007 and at low level in mid Wales in May 2007.

 |Left to right: Tornado F.3 (ZH552 'HW') in its former 111 Squadron markings was flown by Dave Southwood 'Tester 04' on the final low level sortie of the type on July 12, 2012.

 Tornado F.3 (ZE755 'YL') in 25 Squadron colours in September 2006.
 This aircraft was using callsign 'Gauntlet 12' and passed through the A5 pass on its way for a practice diversion into Valley.
 Again at low-level this time through the Mach Loop in March 2007.

 |Left to right: Two-seat Jaguar T.4 (XX841) in July 2006 and Jaguar T.2B (XX833) in June 2006 and on its final flight as 'Gauntlet 14' on December 20, 2007.|

-The RAF Aviation School of Medicine is based at RAF Henlow, its two Hawk T.1s operate from Boscombe Down and often fly low level sorties.
+The RAF Centre of Aviation Medicine is based at RAF Henlow, their two Hawk T.1s operate from Boscombe Down and often fly low level sorties.